 After my exploring was complete, I stopped at a random cafe along the promenade, ordered a glass (or two) of prosecco, wrote in my journal, and people watched for a couple of hours, before heading back to my hotel.

-Top Amalfi sites include the Amalfi Cathedral, Cloister of Paradise, and the Museum of Handmade Paper.
+Top Amalfi sites include the Amalfi Cathedral, Cloister of Paradise, and the Museum of Paper.
 Upscale dining spots with an emphasis on fresh seafood are Ristaurante Marina Grande, Da Gemma, and Ristaurante Eolo.
-If you’re looking for cheap eats, consider Pizza Express (offering gluten free options), G.A.S.
-Bar, and Rosalo Fancy Pub.
+If you’re looking for cheap eats, consider Pizza Express (offering gluten-free options) or G.A.S.
+Bar.

 These days, Positano is the most popular of all of the towns that line the the Amalfi Coast.
 You’re more likely to hear more English than Italian as you amble your way around the hilly, tight, tourist filled streets of town.
 You can hardly blame people for coming to the picture perfect Positano – the attraction of the place is hard to deny with its wide sandy beaches and smattering of pastel coloured homes along the mountains spilling out to the sea.
 Films such as The Talented Mr. Ripley and Under the Tuscan Sun were filled here.